ppml-eurips-2025/ppml-eurips-2025.github.io/index.md

 We are looking for reviewers to help ensure a fair and constructive review process.
 Each reviewer will be asked to review at most **3 papers**.
-If you are interested in serving as a reviewer, **please fill out the following [form](https://forms.gle/o7gtHwc73vpmtK2P9)**.

 ---
 ## Invited Speakers {#speakers}

 {% include feature_row id="feature_row_bis" %}
-and more to be announced

 ## Program {#program}